Easy RAV4 Rear Seats Guide for Cargo Space [2026]

 Quick Answer

 Toyota RAV4 rear seats fold down to give you more cargo room.
-Pull the release lever on each rear seatback, then push the seatback forward.
+Pull the release lever on each rear seatback, then guide the seatback forward.
 The floor may have a slight angle, so use bins, mats, or soft gear to level the space when needed.

 Key Takeaways